 When you make a complaint about a public body you are walking on thin ice.
-That very day, that very complaint could change your life forever.
+You do it to make things better for others, so no-one else has to suffer but you have no idea how those in authority will make you suffer for your audacity.
 Most whistle-blowers don’t know they are whistle-blowers.
 Working for public bodies they simply do their job of reporting undue practice to their line manager only to be marched off the premises by security before they even have time to google PIDA.

 Doing the right thing can be such a wrong thing to do.

 So you make a complaint, perhaps about a hospital or the Border Agency or Department of Work and Pensions.
 It matters not where you make your complaint, the process will be the same.
 Slow and torturous.
 You made it for the right reasons.
 You made it because you have integrity and believe in honesty and justice.
 You did it for the greater good of others.
 You had no idea it would destroy you.